top of page

 I have been a resident of Northeast Ohio my entire life.
 I was born at Parma Hospital on January 3, 1984, my parents' first child.
 My brother followed in October of 1986.
 I was raised in Seven Hills, Ohio, where I attended John Glenn Elementary, Hillside Junior High, and Normandy High School, all part of the Parma City School District.
 I graduated as valedictorian from Normandy in 2002.

-I continued my education at Baldwin Wallace College (now University) where I pursued a major in English and a minor in Religion.
+I continued my education at Baldwin Wallace University where I pursued a major in English and a minor in Religion.
 I graduated Summa Cum Laude in December 2005.
 I married my husband, Curt, in June 2006 and moved with him to Ashland while he finished his M. Div.
 In 2007, we moved to Brimfield, Ohio, where my husband was appointed to serve his first church, Brimfield Faith United Methodist, and I began my MFA in Creative Writing though the NEOMFA.
 I successfully defended my thesis in November 2009, three weeks after we welcomed our first son, Caleb.

 In 2010, I began teaching as an adjunct lecturer in the English Department at the University of Akron.
 I taught two semesters before taking a leave to deliver and care for our second son, Jude.
 Jude received a prenatal diagnosis of Tetralogy of Fallot with Absent Pulmonary Valve.
 He was born at the University of Michigan Medical Center where world-class heart surgeons were prepared to intervene.
 Unfortunately, Jude's lungs were severely underdeveloped and could not sustain life.
 He died on March 16, 2011, one day after his birth.
-My husband and I run a non-profit organization, Buckets of Hope for Tender Hearts, in his memory and have raised more than $25,000 over the past seven years to support families grieving the loss of a child.
+My husband and I run a non-profit organization, Buckets of Hope for Tender Hearts, in his memory and have raised more than $40,000 over the past ten years to support families grieving the loss of a child.

 Just over one year later, we welcomed our third son, Malachi, and moved to Mentor, Ohio, two months after his birth, where my husband served Mentor United Methodist Church.
 While in Mentor, we added our fourth son, Gideon, to our family.
 In 2014, after careful consideration, my husband decided to request a leave of absence from full-time ministry and accepted a job with Thrivent Financial.